corefixhq/docs/guide.md

-# DeepTraq Scanner Guide
+# CoreFix Scanner Guide

-Welcome to the DeepTraq Scanner documentation.
+Welcome to the CoreFix scanner documentation.
 Choose how you want to get started:

 ## 🚀 Quick Start Options